Media KIT

 Project Shaka is a movement that seeks to share and activate aloha through the Shaka gesture.
 It grew from, and is anchored by, a feature-length documentary produced by Hawai’i nonprofit ID8 (ide•ate) entitled, “Shaka, A Story of Aloha.”

-The film explores the origin, meanings and uses of the Shaka.
+The film, “Shaka, A Story of Aloha” is a feature-length documentary that invites viewers to embark on a global quest, from Japan’s temples to Brazil’s beaches to Hawaii’s epic North Shore waves, to unravel the mysteries of the Shaka gesture, discover its origin, meanings and uses, and how itʻs the secret to paradise.
 Viewers learn how the Shaka is an ideal tool to apply the Hawaiian concepts of being pono, sharing aloha and fostering aloha ’aina to make the world a better place.
 The story also reveals that Hawai’i was not initially paradise.
 It was rough.
 It was tough.
 Resources were limited.
 But through the philosophy of aloha, paradise was built from grit, determination and cooperation.
 To this day, the concept of paradise relies on these same principles.

 Says producer/writer, Steve Sue, “The Shaka symbolizes the version of Hawai’i that’s known as paradise.
 As a gesture, it helps people emotionally connect with the spirit and feeling of aloha.
 Once you learn the story of the Shaka, you’ll be empowered to share aloha like never before.”
 He continues, “The Shaka is the secret to activating aloha, so we’re building a movement around it starting with the film.
 Anyone with aloha in their heart is invited to join Project Shaka to make the world a better place through the Shaka.”